evereux/pycatia/README.rst

 tests too.

 I have limited access to CATIA licences / workbenches.
 Also, there's are many modules that I simply don't know what they do.
-Thus my ability to test things is extremely limited.
+Thus my ability to test and support can be limited.

 All this said many bugs that exist should be for the most part be quite easy to fix using those methods that do work as a reference.